 Everyone is different

 Every worker is different.
-Each one keeps a different time schedule, spaces out their time differently, works at a different pace, etc. The majority of home workers can be found in the IT industry, chiefly due to the fact that the majority of the tools that they need can be used from home.
+Each one keeps a different calendar, spaces out their time differently, works at a different pace, etc. The majority of home workers can be found in the IT industry, chiefly due to the fact that the majority of the tools that they need can be used from home.
 Some people simply do not function well in an office enclosure – it can be too distracting, and the unfamiliar surroundings can get to them when they first start out.
-A home office would combine the best of both worlds and allow them to ease into the job more comfortably, giving you 100% from the get-go.
+A home office would combine the best of both worlds and allow them to ease into tasks more comfortably, giving you 100% from the get-go.

 When speaking of giving a 100%, everyone’s output is different.
 The main reason for this is their time management.
 Some people simply do not fit into the nine to five mold They produce better results by working around the clock in small increments, giving them time to think things through (thereby improving productivity) and getting the same or even more work done than they would have in an eight-hour marathon.
 A home solution gives them just what they need while providing you with a quality workforce that would not be possible in a classic office situation.